Safeguarding and Welfare

 What Qualifications Are Required?

-Working together we can create a positive environment where young people and adults at risk are protected from harm.
+Working together we can create a positive environment where children and young people are protected from harm.
 An essential element of this is ensuring all involved are appropriately qualified for the role they are carrying out.

-This document lists the requirements for different roles across grassroots football in the 2023/24 season.
+This document lists the requirements for different roles across youth grassroots football in the 2024/25 season.

 Supporting Young People in Football